NilPointer-Software/bdfd-wiki/src/bdscript/botLeave.md

 # $botLeave
-Forces the bot to leave a server.
+Forces the bot to leave the current server.

 ## Syntax
 ```